cloudmesh/cloudmesh-volume/README-source.md

 ### Developers

-Developers want the source code and do the developement in the directory.
+Developers want the source code and do the development in the directory.
 We use the `cloudmesh-installer` to do this.
 Make sure you use a virtual environment such as ~/ENV3.
 We recommend using python 3.8.2